Ramon-87/Ramon-87/README.md

   In the past I had a really hate-love story with Docker.
 So I used always LXC-containers within Proxmox.
 But some applications I run in Docker.
 Maybe, someday, I will turn.
 Check [my docker-compose files](https://github.com/Ramon-87/docker-compose/) to set up you're favourite programms.

   <details>
   <summary> Portainer </summary>

   [Portainer](https://github.com/Ramon-87/docker-compose/tree/main/portainer) is a GUI to manage docker containers.

   </details>

   <details>
   <summary> Wishlist </summary>

   [Wishlist](https://github.com/Ramon-87/docker-compose/tree/main/wishlist) is created as a wishlist for Christmas.
 But it can also be used for other celebrations.
 I'm still looking for a better and cleaner solution.

   </details>

-  1. Portainer (Manager for Docker containers)
-  2. Adguard Home (DNS Server / Ad blocker)
-  3. Nginx Proxy Manager (NPM; Reverse Proxy)
-  4. Wishlist (Create a wishlist for multiple users)

 </details>